MP Estate Planning UK

 Minimising Legal Disputes

-This clarity can also help to reduce the emotional strain on all parties involved, as the division of assets becomes more straightforward.
-For more information on how trusts can be protected in divorce, you can visit Osborne’s Law Blog, which provides valuable insights into the legal aspects of trusts and divorce.
+This clarity can reduce both the cost and the emotional strain of divorce proceedings.
+Instead of lengthy disputes over who contributed what to the family wealth, the trust structure provides a definitive answer: the trust owns the assets, and the trustees — guided by the trust deed and any letter of wishes — decide how they are used.
+For more information on how trusts interact with divorce, you can visit Osborne’s Law Blog, which provides valuable insights into the legal aspects of trusts and divorce.

 BenefitsDescription